 Many of the sulphonated oils can be included in the ionic category.
 Acids are used as a reactant in many of the ionic treatment agents.

 Lignin types of products are often made of by-products from the forest industry.
 They are generally used as dust suppressants.
 However, lignosulphonate, for instance, provided good short-term bearing capacity in some test series but the treatment agent was water-soluble.
 On the other hand, in another research project the optimum amount, 5 % of lignosulphonate, proved to give good water-protection properties in silty sand.
-Consequently lignin products could, in some cases, be used to stabilise, for instance, forest roads for temporary use.
-Lignin has proved to work well also on the ROADEX II test section in Ängesby, Sweden, where an old and badly deteriorated paved road was turned back to a gravel road and the base course was stabilised with ligininen.
+Consequently, lignin products could, in some cases, be used to stabilise, for instance, forest roads for temporary use.
+Lignin has proved to work well also on the ROADEX II test section in Ängesby, Sweden, where an old and badly deteriorated paved road was turned back to a gravel road and the base course was stabilised with lignin.

 The resins category contains a wide range of products.
 In terms of the mechanisms of effect, a common feature of the resins group is that they coat and bind the fines.
 Some of the resins may also form a hydrophobic surface as they coat the fines.
-In laboratory tests made in the Tampere Technical University in Finland some resins have proven to work very well to improve the base material quality.
+In laboratory tests made in the Tampere University of Technology in Finland some resins have proven to work very well to improve the base material quality.
 Part of the treatment agents are natural products which mean that some of the materials are biodegradable and, as such, have a fairly short-term effect.
 On the other hand, the oil resin products from this group may pose low environmental risks if some of the material is inadvertently released into water systems during a treatment.